babakkhavari/Clustering/README.md

 * The clustering code and related functions
 * An example case for Benin

-## Setting up the environment & running the model
+## Installing and running the clustering notebook

 **Install from GitHub**